 Setting up your smart home is easier than ever, but choosing the right smart home system to unify your devices and get them talking together is a decision worthy of some serious consideration.

-Before you start making purchases, you need to make the right choice about how you're going to bring all this hardware together, and as we move into 2021 and the smart home scene has matured, you've got several very good options to pick from.
+Before you start making purchases, you need to make the right choice about how you're going to bring all this hardware together, and as the smart home scene has matured, you've got several very good options to pick from in 2021.

 Google, Amazon and Apple are the major players in the smart home arena now, with their smart speakers, ecosystems and voice assistants not only making your connected smart home devices easier to control, but to make home automation a doddle.